Question:

 Each principle reinforces habits and mindsets that protect against relapse:

-These values work together to rebuild self-esteem, repair relationships, and create a sense of purpose—three pillars that are essential for long-term recovery.
+These values work together to rebuild self-esteem, repair relationships, and create a sense of purpose.
 As people continue living by the principles, they’re less likely to feel the isolation, shame, or emotional instability that often fuel addiction.
 Instead, they develop a new identity rooted in growth, responsibility, and connection.

 Looking for quality substance abuse treatment that’s also affordable?
 South Coast accepts most major insurance providers.
 Get a free insurance benefits check now.

-Finding an Alcoholics Anonymous meeting near you is an excellent way to either continue your recovery journey or take that first crucial step.
+Finding an Alcoholics Anonymous meeting near you, such as AA meetings in Huntington Beach, is an excellent way to either continue your recovery journey or take that first crucial step.
 Another important step, however, is getting drug and alcohol addiction treatment in California or treatment in Oklahoma.

 If you or a loved one are struggling with addiction but wonder how long addiction treatment takes or have other questions, call us at 866-881-1184 or contact us here.
 Our highly qualified staff will be happy to help give you an idea on what to expect from your addiction recovery timeline, help verify your insurance, and assist with any other questions you may have about 12-step programs, behavioral therapy and finding the spiritual principles and steps of AA.